HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Additional Experimental Details

 For the Light/Mid variants, we inspected the authors' official public implementation.
 We found that the released code does not provide a one-to-one realization of the above modular decomposition.
 Specifically, the implementation consists of (i) coordinate encoding, (ii) node-feature encoding, and (iii) edge-conditioned entanglement, without the full structure described in the paper.
-Moreover, the released implementation is evaluated only on QM9, rather than on point cloud classification benchmarks.
-Therefore, in our baseline, we implement a compact RP-EQGNN circuit that follows the overall design of the official implementation, while adapting the feature definitions to our point cloud setting.
+In our baseline, we implement a compact RP-EQGNN circuit that follows the overall design of the official implementation, while adapting the feature definitions to the point cloud setting.
 For node-feature encoding, we apply single-qubit $\mathrm{RY}$ and $\mathrm{RX}$ rotations parameterized by a scalar node feature defined as the point norm.
 For edge-conditioned entanglement, we use the pairwise distance between two points and the angle between their position vectors (with respect to the origin) as edge features.
 The resulting architectural differences from the official implementation and our concrete Light/Mid configurations are summarized in Table~\ref{tab:rpeqgnn_family}.

 \FloatBarrier

 \FloatBarrier

 \FloatBarrier